pythonarcade/arcade/doc/programming_guide/resource_handlers.rst

 Cleaner Code with Pathlib
 -------------------------

-Python's built-in :py:class:`pathlib` is the newest and friendliest way to navigate files and folders on a computer.
+Python's built-in :py:mod:`pathlib` is the newest and friendliest way to navigate files and folders on a computer.